 Other Considerations you should think about when hiring a skip include….

-You are unlikely to go over the weight limit of a small size as these can usually be filled with heavy items.
+You are unlikely to go over the weight limit of a small sized skip and these are usually fine to be filled with heavy items.
 However, filling a larger size with very heavy material may tip you over the weight limit.
-If your waste is all particularly heavy, seek advice from the hire company so you get the right size for your needs and aren’t faced with unloading part of the rubbish.
+If you find that your waste is particularly heavy, seek advice from the hire company so you get the right size for your needs and aren’t faced with having to unload part of the rubbish.

-Skips can be hired for one week or two weeks.
+Hire times – Skips can be hired for one week or two weeks.
 If you go over this time you may be charged a fee for each additional day.
-Be sure to check these fees before you hire.
+Be sure to check these fees before you proceed with a hire.
 Some companies offer unlimited hire, but unless you are doing a major renovation this is not usually the most cost-effective option.
 It may actually be cheaper to hire for a set period and pay the additional fees.